Meeting the needs of families in a constantly changing world

 Our Assessment Centres in Kilbarrack and Santry are specialist Assessment teams who only accept referrals from TUSLA Social Work Departments.

 Our staff undertake Initial Assessments with families using Signs of Safety model, on behalf of TUSLA Social Work Department.
-The SOS model of work is a strengths based approach and is designed to enable us to carry out child protection work with a rigorous focus on child safety and in partnership with children, families and their wider networks of support.
+The SOS model is a strengths based approach and is designed to enable us to carry out child protection work with a rigorous focus on child safety and in partnership with children, families and their wider networks of support.

 Dublin Safer Families Service